luigiinred/interview-questions/README.md

 ## Soft skills
 - What do you like to do for fun?
 - Can you tell me about a time when you had to ask for help?
+- Can you tell me about a time when you worked as part of a group?

 ## Problems